dxw/playbook/guides/trello-workflow.md

 Move story from `awaiting code review` to `code review`.

 Manually test that the ACs are met.
+(TODO: there is some disagreement over whether we should do this or not)

 Ensure the commit messages are good.
 Look over the code and ensure that it has tests and isn't doing anything weird.

 Ask questions and/or request changes, then move to `in progress`.